While Doug Baldwin makes presence felt on sidelines Tyler Lockett does his best to replace him on the field

 So it was when Tyler Lockett was asked about Doug Baldwin’s, well, fiery attitude caught by TV cameras on the sidelines during the first half of Sunday’s 24-13 victory over Dallas.

-The FOX broadcast played up prominently Baldwin talking rather, well, passionately with Trent Kirchner, the team’s co-director of player personnel, during an early series when the Seahawks were still trying to get their offense rolling.
+The FOX broadcast prominently played up Baldwin talking rather, well, passionately with Trent Kirchner, the team’s co-director of player personnel, during an early series when the Seahawks were still trying to get their offense rolling.

 “Oh yeah,’’ Lockett said with a laugh when asked if Baldwin seemed animated on the sidelines.